Ultraliberalism

 Ultraliberalism is a political term for extreme liberal politics, which can be used in different contexts.

 Market liberalism

 Ultraliberalism often refers to an extreme form of market liberalism; in particular, market fundamentalism is also closely associated with ultra-liberal right-wing politics, which radically seek flexible labor markets and the marketization of public services.

+Emmanuel Macron, a French President and centrist politician, has been accused of "being an ultra-liberal president for the rich" by some members of the yellow vest movement or the left wing of France.
+He labelled himself as a "centrist liberal", refusing observations by critics that he is an "ultra-liberal" economically.

 Javier Milei, the Argentinian President and right-libertarian politician, is variously described as an ultraconservative or an ultraliberal.

-Left-liberalism
+Social liberalism

 Ultraliberalism, in some countries, including the United States, could mean radical, "woke", or left-leaning social liberalism and progressivism; in this context, "ultra-liberal" often has a contrasting meaning to "ultra-conservative".

-While some American leftists or socialists, such as 'Squad' politicians, including the Alexandria Ocasio-Cortez, are referred to as "ultra-liberal" in the American political context.
+Some American leftists or socialists, such as "Squad" politicians, are referred to as "ultra-liberal" in the American political context.

+Hardline cultural liberal or civil libertarian stances are sometimes described as ultra-liberal.
+For example, the Ale Yarok, is considered "ultra-liberal" by Israel's political standards because it supported the legalization of marijuana, prostitution, and gambling.
+Mohammad-Reza Khatami is considered "ultra-liberal" by conservative Iran's political standards, as he supported the most Western liberal democracy among Iranian reformists.

+The term "ultra-liberal" is also used to describe socially liberal views within religion; opposite term is "ultra-conservative" or "ultra-strict".